Gasparila/TCPTuner/README.md

 Parameter        | Description                                                                 | Default
 :--------------: | :-------------------------------------------------------------------------- | :-----:
-alpha            | Scales W_max, which adjusts the rate at which cwnd grows after a loss event | 512 beta             | beta for multiplicative increase                                            | 717 fast_convergence | turn on/off fast convergence                                                | 1
+alpha            | Scales W_max, which adjusts the rate at which cwnd grows after a loss event | 512 beta             | beta for multiplicative decrease                                            | 717 fast_convergence | turn on/off fast convergence                                                | 1
 tcp_friendliness | turn on/off tcp friendliness                                                | 1